 Craaaaazy is what happens to those who don't know when it’s time leave.
 She may end up like Tim.
 Marina shudders at the thought.

 Tim revs up the motor, and they head back to shore, easing back into the dock at Palmer Station.
 The station has computers and meals and hot showers and social life and a full complement of weirdo scientists.

 Weirdos.
 Marina prefers living in her tent for a reason.
 She doesn't like too much togetherness.

-She says her farewells to Tim and trudges off to spending the evening crunching the numbers and data from that day’s excursion.
+She says her farewells to Tim and trudges off to spend the evening crunching the numbers and data from that day's excursion.

-Hey, Marina reminds herself, it beats collecting and organizing plant and animals samples for someone else’s cockamamie marine biological experiment.
+Hey, Marina reminds herself, it beats collecting and organizing plant and animal samples for someone else's cockamamie marine biological experiment.